mortazavilab/TALON/README.md

 To install TALON, simply download the files using Github's "Download ZIP" button, then unzip them in the directory where you would like to store the program.
 Alternately, you can download a specific version of the program from the Releases tab.
 Go to the directory and run `pip install .`.
 This will install TALON.
 You can now run the commands from anywhere.
 NOTE: Talon versions 4.2 and lower are not installable.
-Check the README of those releases to see how you can run the scripts from the directory.
+Check the README of those releases to see how you can run the scripts from the install directory.

 # How to run
 For a small, self-contained example with all necessary files included, see https://github.com/dewyman/TALON/tree/master/example